moj-analytical-services/intro_to_github_training/README.md

 - Conflict_demo folder - used as a demonstration for a merge conflict.
 - renv folder and renv.lock - used for package management.
 - gitignore file - used as part of the training and required for GitHub repositories.
-- useful_links.md - links to other training materials we recommend.
+- Useful links folder - links to other training materials we recommend.

-  #### Any issues or comments, please contact the R training group
+  #### Any issues or comments, please contact the R training group.